praveen-sarvesh/AppSource/Microsoft Hosted Test Drive/Configure-CloudPartner-Portal-Microsoft-Hosted-TestDrive-For-Business-Central.md

     *    **Azure AD App Id**: ID of the Azure AD App you created in step 7.<br />Example Value: 53852862-a2ae-4e43-9461-faa49650a096
     *    **Azure AD App Key**: Secret for the Azure AD App created in step 7.<br />Example Value: IJUgaIOfq9b9LbUjeQmzNBW4VGn6grr1l/n3aMrnfdk=
     *    **Azure AD Tenant Name**: Provide the name of the Azure Tenant for your Dynamics 365 Instance.
 Use the format of \<tenantname>.onmicrosoft.com.
 Example Value: testdrive.onmicrosoft.com
-    *    **Role name**: Provide the name of the custom Dynamics 365 Security Role you have created for Test Drive.
-This is the role that will be assigned to users during their Test Drive.
-Example Value: testdriverole
+    *    **Role name**: This field needs to be removed, so please add any sample value for time being.
+Ex - dummyrole.
+Test Drive user will get default user permission set assigned on first login in Business Central environment.

 7. Provide the Marketplace listing details.
 Click on Language value in Marketplace listing to see further required fields -</br></br> ![](https://github.com/microsoft/AppSource/blob/master/Images/CE_MarketListing.JPG)